Complaints about car finance commission

 - received a final response to your complaint from the business between 12 July 2023 and 29 January 2026.

-The business must tell you if your complaint comes under the FCA’s temporary complaint-handling rules.
-You can still complain to the finance provider or car dealer, but they have more time than usual to respond to complaints.
+The business must tell you if it isn’t going to answer your complaint because of the FCA’s temporary complaint-handling rules.
+You can still complain to the finance provider or car dealer, but they have more time than usual to respond to your complaint.

-Where the temporary rules apply, you may have more time to bring your complaint to us once you have received a final response letter from the business.
-If this applies to you, the business will let you know.
+If the temporary rules apply to your case, you may have longer to bring your complaint to us after receiving a final response letter from the business.
+The business will let you know if this applies to your case.

 How to complain

 You don’t need to pay anyone to represent you, for example a lawyer or claims management company (CMC).
-But if you want to, you can ask a member of your family, a friend or someone else to help you with your complaint.
+But if you want you can ask a family member, friend, or someone else, to help you with your complaint.

 - Before bringing your complaint to us, you should make a formal complaint to the company involved.
-Talk to your car dealer or finance provider and tell them you are unhappy and want to complain, so that they have the chance to look at what happened and put things right.
+Talk to your car dealer or finance provider and tell them you are unhappy and want to complain.
+This will give them a chance to look at what happened and put things right.

-- To help us consider a complaint fairly, we’ll ask you to provide any information you have, this might include the credit agreement itself – this is sometimes called a ‘hire purchase’ (HP) agreement or ‘personal contract purchase’ (PCP) agreement, and any other information you might have, such as:
+- the credit agreement – sometimes called a ‘hire purchase’ (HP) agreement or ‘personal contract purchase’ (PCP) agreement

 - the ‘initial disclosure document’ (IDD)